History Files

 AD 1697 - 1842

-The Golden Age of Lebanon (former Phoenicia) is considered by many to have come in the reign of the Amir Bashir II Shihabi.
+The Golden Age of Lebanon (former Phoenicia) is considered by many to have come in the reign of Amir Bashir II Shihabi.
 The Shihabis were originally Sunni Moslems, but they came to rule an area dominated by the Druzes, practitioners of a religious off-shoot of Islam and regarded by many Moslems as apostates from Islam.
 When the amirs themselves converted to Maronite Christianity, this created an alliance, which was sometimes uneasy, between the largest communities in Lebanon, the Maronites, and the Druzes.
 In 1697 they became semi-independent from the Ottoman empire.

 1697 - 1707